vimtaai/critic-markup/README.md

 > CriticMarkup in JavaScript

 This package is an implementation of [CriticMarkup](http://criticmarkup.com/) in JavaScript as a Node.js package.
-It provides a function to render CriticMarkup syntax into HTML.
+It provides a function to parse CriticMarkup syntax or render it into HTML.

 ## Usage